1 Week Cruise

-Arguably one of the most scenic waterways in England, the Kennet and Avon Canal is made up of two lengths of navigable river linked by a canal, having an overall length of 87 miles.
+Arguably one of the most scenic waterways in Southern England, the Kennet and Avon Canal is made up of two lengths of navigable river linked by a canal, having an overall length of 87 miles.
 The name is used to refer to the entire length of the navigation rather than solely to the central canal section.

-Starting from the picturesque Bristol Floating Harbour, waterway follows the natural course of the River Avon to the famous Roman town of Bath.
+Starting from the picturesque Bristol Floating Harbour, the national waterway follows the natural course of the River Avon to the famous Roman town of Bath.
 The Bath locks mark the transfer to the canal navigation, where the canal winds through the Avon Valley, through the flight of 29 Caen Hill Locks, through Devizes and the famous Devizes lock flight, before the canal links to the River Kennet at Newbury, and from there to Reading on the River Thames.
 In all, the waterway incorporates a flight of locals that totals 105.

 You can find out more about our cruise guides and waterways maps on our canal boat holiday base information pages canal boat holidays in Wiltshire.